I have been wanting to post this recipe for a while, but I just have not got around to it until now! Ready for the recipe? Well, here it is!

 First, Place chicken in a slow cooker and add 1 cup of chicken broth.
 Cook on high for 3-4 hours.

 Next, finely chop jalapenos (don't forget to wear gloves when chopping jalapenos) and garlic cloves.
 In a small sauté pan heat olive oil or butter, add jalapenos and garlic.
 Sauté over medium heat for about 3-4 minutes and then set aside.

 Then in a medium sauce pan melt butter over medium-low heat.
 Once butter is melted add flour and whisk until creamy.
 Next, slowly whisk in milk and chicken broth and increase heat to medium, stir until thickened (about 7 minutes).
 Remove from heat and add sour cream, jalapeños, garlic, chopped cilantro, 1 tsp oregano, 3/4 tsp chili powder, 1/2 tsp cumin, and 1 tsp salt.
 Mix well, if the sauce is too thick add more chicken broth as needed.
 If the sauce is too thin add 1 TBS of flour until thickened.

-Now shred chicken and mix 2 3/4 cups of shredded chicken, 3/4 cup cream of jalapeño sauce, 1/2 tsp chili powder, and 1/4 tsp cumin.
+Now shred chicken and in a medium sized mixing bowl add 3 cups of shredded chicken, 3/4 cup cream of jalapeño sauce, 1/2 tsp chili powder, and 1/4 tsp cumin and mix well.